ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 6. (This is optional) If the process is taking a long time to finish, you can update recipients in Azure Active Directory and wait 30 minutes for FwdSync to occur.
 See [New address lists that you create in Exchange Online don't contain all the expected recipients](https://support.microsoft.com/help/2955640/new-address-lists-that-you-create-in-exchange-online-don-t-contain-all).

 At this point, your information barrier policy is set to inactive.
 You can leave it as is, edit it, or remove it altogether.

+## Important considerations and best practices

+- Information barrier policies do not apply to email communications or to file sharing through SharePoint Online or OneDrive.

+- Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
+When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions.
+To learn more, see [Learn more information barriers in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/information-barriers-in-teams).

+- Avoid bulk moves when information barrier policies are in effect.
+Ask admins not to move users between segments who cannot talk to each other.
+Either temporarily grant communication access and disable it later, after all users are moved, or create an intermediate segment who can talk to each of the initial segments.
+In any case, do not move users in bulk between entities who cannot communicate.

 ## Related articles